CaribThemes/grav-theme-saba/README.md

 * Custom Error page

 ## Installation

+### Basic Setup for a new Grav site

+The simplest way to install Saba Theme for Grav is to download and install the Saba Skeleton package:

+* Download [Saba Skeleton on Grav](http://getgrav.org/downloads/skeletons#extras) or the latest release on [GitHub](https://github.com/CaribThemes/grav-skeleton-saba/releases).
+* Simply unzip the package into your web root folder.
+* Point your browser at the folder, job done!

+> TIP: Check out the general [Grav installation instructions](http://learn.getgrav.org/basics/installation) for more details on this process.

+### Existing Grav site

 Installing the **Saba** Theme can be done in one of two ways.
 Via GPM (Grav Package Manager) installation method enables you to quickly and easily install the theme with a simple terminal command, while the manual method enables you to do so via a zip file.

 #### GPM Installation